 The data generated are used to monitor air quality in and around the industrial area, determine which areas meet and/or exceed Ontario Ambient Air Quality Criteria (AAQC) and develop pollution trends.
 The HAMN program encompasses operation of the sampling and monitoring network, laboratory analyses of air samples, and quality assurance activities to ensure the high standards in data quality are maintained.

-HAMN provides the Ministry of the Environment and Climate Change with real-time access to continuous air monitoring data and submits quarterly and annual data summary reports of all continuous and non-continuous air monitoring data.
+HAMN provides the Ministry of the Environment, Conservation and Parks with real-time access to continuous air monitoring data and submits quarterly and annual data summary reports of all continuous and non-continuous air monitoring data.
 Also, HAMN is required to provide immediate notification of all exceedances of the AAQC (Ambient Air Quality Criteria and Regulation 419) to the Ministry of Environment.
-The MOECC will review the air quality information to assist them with abatement programs and complaint investigations.
+The MECP will review the air quality information to assist them with abatement programs and complaint investigations.